 1. ENERGO - PRO a.s.
-Group and its's operations
+Group and It's operations

 ENERGO - PRO a.s. ("EPas") is a joint-stock company ("the Company") established on 23 March 1995.
-The registered address is Na poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic, and the identification number of EPas is 63217783.
+The registered address is Na Poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic, and the identification number of EPas is 63217783.
 The main activities of the ENERGO - PRO a.s. are power generation from hydro power plants ("HPPs"), electricity distribution and power trading.

-The ultimate holder of 100% of ENERGO-PRO a.s. shares is the entity DK Holding Investments, s.r.o. ("DKHI") which is wholly owned by Mr. Jaromír Tesař.

-The Group has established solid presence in Central and Eastern Europe, Black Sea region and the Caucasus:
+The ultimate holder of 100% of ENERGO - PRO a.s. shares is the entity DK Holding Investments, s.r.o. ("DKHI") which is wholly owned by Mr. Jaromír Tesař.
+The company has established a solid presence in Central and Eastern Europe, the Black Sea region and the Caucasus:

-- Hydro power operations in Bulgaria, Georgia and Turkey; - Power distribution activities in Georgia and Bulgaria; - Trading with the electricity on the European market.
+- Hydropower operations in Bulgaria, Georgia and Türkiye; - Power distribution activities in Georgia and Bulgaria; - Trading with electricity on the European market.